etingof/snmpfwd/docs/source/index.rst

 destination address at which server part received SNMP message in the first place.

-Besides SNMP message routing, server part can modify SNMP messages before passing them on to clients.
-Changes may apply to both incoming and outgoing SNMP messages.
-The logic powering SNMP message modification can be expressed in form of isolated `Python <http://www.python.org>`_ snippets called *plugins*.
-Users can implement their own plugins and let server part of SNMP proxy forwarder calling them.
+Besides SNMP message routing, both server and client parts can modify SNMP PDU messages before passing them on.
+Changes may apply to both incoming and outgoing SNMP PDU messages.
+The logic powering SNMP message modification can be expressed in form of isolated `Python <http://www.python.org>`_ snippets called :ref:`plugins <plugins>`.
+Users can implement their own plugins and let SNMP Proxy Forwarder calling them.

 Configuration
 -------------